-"Plan" is used throughout this document to refer to a variety of plans, including but not limited to: lesson plans, unit plans, Individualized Education Programs (IEPs), Individualized Health Care Plans (IHCPs), Career Plans, and 504 Plans.
-The type of plan that an educator is responsible for depends on the educator being evaluated; both the educator and evaluator should understand and agree upon the definition relevant to the educator's role.
+"Plan" is used throughout this document to refer to a variety of plans, including but not limited to: lesson plans, unit plans, individualized Education Programs (HCPs), Carear Plans, and 504 Plans.
+The type of plan that an educator is responsible for depends on the educator. being evaluated; both the educator and evaluator should understand and agree upon the definition relevant to the educators role.

-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, coaching, assisting, and/or demonstrating.
-In this rubits, This level of expertise is denoted by "is able to model."
+Notes At the Exemplary level, an educator's level of experiese is such frat he or she is able to model this element firough training, teaching, assisting, and/or demonstraing, in this rubing.

-dicator I-B. Assessment: Uses a variety of Assessment: Uses a variety of informal and formal methods of assessments to measure student learning, growth, and f assessments to measure stud q experiences and improve futt ent learning, growth, and tre instruction.
-B. lements Unsatisfactory Needs improvement Proficient Ехөтріагу B-1, ariety of assessment lethods Administers assessments and/or collects only the data required by the school and/or measures only point-intime student achievement or development.
-May design and administer assessments and/or collect some data to measure student learning, growth, or development, but uses a limited range of methods.
-Designs and administers assessments and/or collects data to measure student learning, growth, and/or development through a variety of methods, including informal and formal assessments and common interim assessments where applicable.
-Uses an integrated, comprehensive assessment system, including informal and formal assessment methods and common interim assessments where applicable, to measure student learning, growth, and development.
-Is able to model this element.
-B-2. vdjustment to 'racilce Makes few adjustments to practice by identifying and/or implementing appropriate differentiated interventions, supports, and programs based on formal and informal assessments.
-May organize and analyze some assessment results but only occasionally adjusts practice and identifies and/or implements appropriate differentiated interventions, supports, and programs for students.
-Organizes and analyzes results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions, supports, and programs for students.
-Organizes and analyzes results from a comprehensive system of assessments to determine progress toward intended outcomes and frequently uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions, supports, or programs for individuals and groups of students and appropriate modifications of plens.
-Is able to model this element.
+Idicator I-B, dicator I-B. Assessment: Uses a variety of informal and formal methods of assessments to measure student learning, growth, and informal and formal methods of l assessments to measure stud ent learning, growth, and understanding to develop diffe understanding to develop differentiated and enhanced terming experiences and improve future instruction. g experiences and improve futo re instruction.
+B. B. Brander Unsalistacion Needs Improvement .
+Frozlojeni Exemplary B-3, areannent aseannent leftnota Administers assessments and/or collects only file data required by fris school and/or mescurae only point-linfine student achievament or development.
+May design and administer assessments and/or collect some data to measure atticket learning, growith, or development, but uses a limited range of methods.
+Designs and administers essessments and/or collects data to measure student learning, growth, and/or development furough a variety of methods, including informal and formal assessments and common intstim essessments where applicable, Uses an integrated, comprehensive assessment system, incliding inclination and formal assessment methods and common their assessments where applicable, to measure student learning, growth, and development, is able to model the element.
+E-2. diustrient to ractice Makes few adjustments to practice by identifying andfor implementing appropriate differentiated interventions, supports, and programs based on formal and informal assessments.
+May organize and analyze some assessment results but only cocasionally adjusts practice and identifies and or implements appropriate differentiated interventions, supports, and programs for students.
+Organizes and analyzes results from a variety of assessments to determine progress toward intended outcomes and uses finese findings to adjust practice and tiandify and or implement appropriate differentiated interventions, supports, and programs for students.
+Organizes and analyzes results from a comprehensive system of assessments to determine progress toward, intended outcomes and frequently uses these findings to adjust practice and identify and/or implement appropriate differentiated, intervientions, supports, or programs for individuals and proups of students and appropriate modifications of piars, is able to model this element.

-Note: At the Exemplary level, an educator's level of expertise is such that he or she is able to model this element through training, teaching, assisting, and/or demonstrating.
-In this rubric, this level of expertise is denoted by "is able to model."
+Noter At the Examplery lavel, an aducator's lavel of expartise is auch that he or sha is able to model this element through training, teaching, example, and/or demonstrating, in this rulyic, this isval of expanse is denoted by "is able to model,"